 Timothy Cummings is a Vermont-based composer and multi-instrumentalist (chiefly a piper) who enjoys an uncommonly diverse repertoire.
 His music spans from contemporary and sacred music to the traditional melodies of the British Isles, Appalachia, Cape Breton, Brittany, and beyond.

-Tim earned his undergraduate degree in Music Education (The College of Wooster, Ohio), both a B.A.
-Honours degree in Ethnomusicology and an M.A. in Musicology (Victoria University of Wellington, New Zealand), and spent a semester at the Royal Conservatoire of Scotland and National Piping Centre (Glasgow).
+Tim earned his undergraduate degree in Music Education at the College of Wooster, (Ohio), both a B.A.
+Honours degree in Ethnomusicology and an M.A. in Musicology at the New Zealand School of Music—Te Kōkī (Wellington), and spent a semester at the Royal Conservatoire of Scotland and National Piping Centre (Glasgow).

-In addition to teaching and performing, Tim operates Birchen Music & Publishing, a cottage industry devoted to publishing a diverse array of new music for Scottish-style pipes.
-He also writes for the National Piping Centre’s Piping Today magazine.
+In addition to teaching and performing, he operates Birchen Music & Publishing, a cottage industry devoted to publishing a diverse array of new music for Scottish-style pipes.
+He has also written extensively for the National Piping Centre’s Piping Today magazine.